 If you’ve ever made an electronic withdrawal or transfer from a savings account, you may have gotten a notice reminding you that you’re limited to making just six of those transactions per month.
 That rule stems from a federal regulation: the Federal Reserve’s Regulation D. Up until April 2020, it mandated that banks impose these limits.

 Learn more about what Regulation D is all about, why it’s been temporarily suspended, and what that actually means for you as a consumer.

 What Is Regulation D?

-The rule encourages people to use checking accounts for everyday transactions like paying bills, while using their savings and money market accounts as tools to keep larger sums of money secure.
+The rule encourages people to use checking accounts for everyday transactions such as paying bills, while using their savings and money market accounts as tools to keep larger sums of money secure.
 That helps banks maintain an ample amount of reserves.